dusta/Dframe-docs/docs/database/queryBuilder.rst

 prepareLimit($limit, $offset)
 ^^^^^^^^^^^^^^
-Useful method for limiting appendix data when using the paginator
+Useful method for limiting appendix data when using the pagination.

 .. code-block:: php